capital-G/musikinformatik-sose2021/docs/course-info/setup.rst

 Documentation
 ^^^^^^^^^^^^^

-In order to build the documentation locally one also needs to install its dependencies via
+In order to build the documentation locally one also needs to install its dependencies by executing the following command in the root directory of the repository (see :ref:`Repository setup`)

 .. code-block:: shell